processone/jamler/README.md

 Currently (2023) it's updated to use actual versions of OCaml and libraries, but no new features are added.

-## Comparision with Erlang and ejabberd
+## Comparison with Erlang and ejabberd

 This section compares implementation details, not features.